Chart Color Schemes

 Ormeau (West) - Yatala's residents are extremely healthy with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Mortality rates and chronic condition prevalence were low among the general population, though higher than the national average for older, at-risk cohorts.
-Private health cover was approximately 54% of the total population (~6,946 people), slightly leading the average SA2 area.
-The most common medical conditions were mental health issues impacting 7.8% and asthma affecting 7.7% of residents.
-A total of 72.4% declared themselves completely clear of medical ailments compared to 67.6% across Rest of Qld.
-The under-65 population demonstrated better than average health outcomes.
-The area had 11.0% of residents aged 65 and over (1,420 people), lower than the 20.0% in Rest of Qld but ranking lower nationally than the broader population.
+The rate of private health cover is approximately 54% of the total population (~7,071 people), just leading that of the average SA2 area.
+The most common medical conditions in the area were found to be mental health issues and asthma, impacting 7.8 and 7.7% of residents respectively, while 72.4% declared themselves completely clear of medical ailments compared to 67.6% across Regional Qld.
+The under-65 population demonstrates better than average health outcomes.
+The area has 11.6% of residents aged 65 and over (1,517 people), which is lower than the 20.4% in Regional Qld though ranking lower nationally than the broader population.

 Frequently Asked Questions - Health